robert/robert.github.com/_posts/2025-05-14-minor-miner.md

 ---
 layout: post
-title: "MinorMiner: we turn your class's maths homework into Bitcoin"
+title: "MinorMiner: turn your school's maths homework into Bitcoin"
 tags: [Programming]
 og_image: https://robertheaton.com/images/minor-miner/cover.webp
 published: false
 ---
 Hello!
 Hello!
 Welcome, welcome.
-My name is Hobert Reaton, and I'm here in this rather shabby motel conference room to present you with [another](https://robertheaton.com/2017/10/17/we-see-you-democratizing-de-anonymization/) [once-in-a-lifetime](https://robertheaton.com/2018/10/28/i-might-be-spartacus-differential-privacy-marketplace/) investment opportunity.
+My name is Hobert Reaton, and I'm here in this shabby motel conference room to present you with yet [another](https://robertheaton.com/2017/10/17/we-see-you-democratizing-de-anonymization/) [once-in-a-lifetime](https://robertheaton.com/2018/10/28/i-might-be-spartacus-differential-privacy-marketplace/) investment opportunity.

 Look at this picture.
 Tell me what you see: